Remiswl/necromunda_symfony/README.md

 ### To do list

+* Gangers:
+	* Gang page:
+		* display ganger's equipment, skills and injuries
+	* Ganger page:
+		* Add buttons to add equipement + skills + injuries
+		* Add buttons to delete equipement + skills + injuries
+		* Create fields to display the ganger's equipment, skills and injuries
+	* Create add_equipment_page -> display a list + 'add' button
+	* Create add_skill_page -> display a list + 'add' button
+	* Create add_injury_page -> display a list + 'add' button
+	* Database:
+		* Skills: add a ManyToMany relations with gangers
+		* Weapons: add a ManyToMany relations with gangers

 * ~~Home page~~
 * ~~Recruit a gang~~
 * Manage your gang
+	* Display gangers' equipment, skills and injuries
 	* Make possible to have several times the same territory
-	* Display gangers' equipment, skills and injuries
-	* Reduce gang's stash when hire a new ganger
+	* Reduce gang's stash when hire a new ganger + error message if gang's stash < 0
 	* Make possible the update of the gang's stash
+	* Make possible to delete gang's territories
 * Manager gangers
 	* Add equipment/weapons, skills and injuries
 	* Modify image